inkeaton/appunti_e_punti/Unige/Anno III/1-SEM/CS/0 - Summary.md

  In **Simple Substitution Ciphers**, the letters are substituted with some other symbols from the alphabet
 + Some notable ones are
 	+ ***Caesar*** Cipher
-		+  Each letter is replaced by the character three to the right modulo 26
+		+ Each letter is replaced by the character 3 to the right modulo 26
 	+ ***ROT*** Cipher
 		+ Each letter is replaced by the character 13 to the right modulo 26
 	+ ***Alphanumeric*** Cipher